Conflict Diamonds, Or As They Are Known: “Blood Diamonds”.

 Conflict Free Diamonds – The Kimberly Process

-The UN has developed a system that is designed to prevent countries judged to be “in conflict” from accessing funds from the sale of diamonds.
+In response to the problem, The UN developed a system that prevents countries who are judged to be “in conflict” from selling diamonds.
 This system is called “The Kimberly Process“.
-This is the name of the place in South Africa where diamond producers put the concept on the table.
-They came together in 2000 out of a desire to provide surety, guaranteeing “Conflict free” production for the diamond trade.
+The process is named after the place in South Africa where diamond producers gathered together to formulate the policy.

 The intention of the Kimberly process is to set minimum compliance standards.
-Countries that meet these requirements are able to sell conflict free diamonds to the world markets.
-The hope is that adherence to this process will assist in ending conflict in strife-torn countries by helping to prevent the ongoing abuse of human rights.
-The thinking behind the process is that it will bring opposing parties together sooner so that they can resolve differences in a more democratic fashion.
+Countries that meet these requirements are able to sell “conflict free” diamonds to the world.
+The hope is that adherence to this process will assist in ending conflict in strife-torn countries.
+And it will help to prevent the ongoing abuse of human rights.
+The thinking behind the process is that it will bring opposing parties together sooner.
+The hope is that they can resolve differences in a more democratic fashion.

 When Did the Kimberly Process Come About?

-The diamond industry was addressing the issue of conflict-free diamonds many years before the release of the movie in 2007.
+However, the diamond industry was addressing the issue of blood diamonds many years before the release of the movie.
 The Kimberly process (KP) was brought into existence first with a resolution to do so by the UN in 2000.
 Negotiations to create the KP were finalised in 2002, some 5 – 7 years before the movie came out.

 Ellissi fully endorses and supports this process, as does the Australian Government.
 We undertake to never deal in or import diamonds from countries that do not meet their human rights obligations to the UN.